MI2DataLab/MI2DataLab_Seminarium/README.md

 * 2022-10-03 - [Organisation of the seminar](https://github.com/MI2DataLab/MI2DataLab_Seminarium/blob/master/2022/2022_10_03_Winter_2022_Seminar_Org/2022_10_03_Winter_2022_Seminar_Org.pdf)
 * 2022-10-10 - overview xLungs

+***Abstract:** During the seminar, we are going to introduce you to all of our 4 “tasks” in the xLungs project.
+We are going to address problems related to the collection of our datasets, which consisted of acquiring data from hospitals and later anonymization of that data.
+We will be talking about our methods for segmentation of human organs, and vector representation of lungs (using segmentations and autoencoders).
+Other problems which are going to be presented are the classification of lung abnormalities and the fairness of those models.
+We will briefly talk about the preparation of ontology with help from our Radiologists and how they annotate data.
+At last, we are going to talk about DevOps and our application.*

 * 2022-10-17 - overview HOMER
 * 2022-10-24 - overview MAIR
 <br/>